-Regulars on the lunch and dinner menu include classics such as grass-fed Meatloaf, Smoked Pork Mac & Cheese, Mushroom, Black-eyed Pea & Quinoa Burger, and flatbreads topped with chicken bacon ranch or tomato and basil.
-Food and beverages are also available for online ordering for inside or curbside pick-up.
-With a backdrop of the Ashland hills, Luna Cafe + Mercantile heralds the best patio view in town and one that will make you linger.
+Regulars on the lunch and dinner menu include classics such as grass-fed Meatloaf, Southwest Chicken & Rice Bowl, Mushroom, Black-eyed Pea & Quinoa Burger, and flatbreads topped with chicken bacon ranch or tomato and basil.
+Food and beverages are also available for online ordering for dine-in or curbside pick-up.
+With a backdrop of the Ashland hills, Luna heralds the best patio view in town and one that will make you linger.

 Larks Home Kitchen Cuisine

-When looking for a fine dining experience that’s also farm-to-table, Larks Home Kitchen Cuisine in Ashland Springs Hotel is the place to go.
-Executive Chef Franco Console and his experienced chef de cuisine team design each menu item with the best seasonal ingredients delivered daily from local farms.
-Whatever is on the menu is the best the season offers, prepared with invention and inspiration.
+When looking for a fine dining experience that is also farm to table, Larks Home Kitchen Cuisine in the Ashland Springs Hotel is a top contender.
+Executive Chef Franco Console and his experienced chef de cuisine team design each menu item with the best ingredients delivered daily from local farms.
+Whatever is on the menu is the best each season offers, prepared with invention and inspiration.

-Larks’ dinner menu boasts dishes like House-brined + Grilled Carlton Farms Pork Porterhouse, Southern Fried Chicken, and House Tagliatelle with Tawanda Farms Braised Lamb Ragout.
+Larks’ dinner menu boasts dishes like House-brined + Grilled Carlton Farms Pork Porterhouse, Southern Fried Chicken, and House Tagliatelle with Guanciale and Spring Peas.
 Desserts are standouts with the likes of Warm Buttercake with Smoked (local) Blueberry & Basil Compote designed by Chef Kali Kennedy.
 With a nod to Oregon’s most abundant berry, Larks’ Marionberry Lavender Lemonade is refreshing year-round.
-Fairtrade organic espresso from Ashland-based Noble Coffee caps off a true farm-to-table experience.
+Fair trade organic espresso from Ashland-based Noble Coffee caps off a true farm-to-table experience.